 Understanding Green Cards for Nurses in the U.S.

-What is an EB-3 Visa for Nurses in the U.S.?
+What Is an EB-3 Visa for Nurses in the U.S.?

 The EB-3 visa allows qualified foreign workers to come to the United States to work in a permanent, full-time position.
-The work done in the U.S. cannot be seasonal or temporary.
-Nurses are one of the professions that can qualify for this type of visa.
+To be eligible for an EB-3 visa as a nurse, you must have:

 What Steps Are Involved in Applying for a U.S. EB-3 Visa as a Nurse?